 As such, a small volume buyer has no reason to not get their products branded.

 There are no downsides, but a big upside to investing in a brand rather than only selling products.

 7. Invest in product quality and don’t attempt to compete on pricing

 This one should be fairly obvious, but small volume importers still tend to make this mistake over and over again.
 Forget about competing on price with giant corporations such as Wal Mart.
 No matter which product you plan to import from China, you won’t get the same price as they do.

-Small volumes and razor thin profit margins is like oil and water.
+Small volumes and razor-thin profit margins are like oil and water.
 They don’t mix.
-Low profit margins results in huge risks.
+Low-profit margins result in huge risks.
 A small mistake or a late delivery can erase months of profit in a whim.
 It’s a dead end.

 Do you get the point?
-A small additional investment can make a drastic quality improvement that in turn results in even more drastic improvements of your profit margins.
+A small additional investment can make a drastic quality improvement that in turn results in even more drastic improvements in your profit margins.

 Ready to import and launch your own product?

 We know how hard it can be to go from an idea to a mass produced and profitable product.
 The Starter Package is the only all-in-one solution that includes everything you need to get through every step of the process:

 a.
 Private Label & OEM Product Manufacturer Lists